1989 UCI Road World Championships – Men's road race

 The men's road race at the 1989 UCI Road World Championships was the 56th edition of the event.
-The race took place on Sunday 27 August 1989, in Chambéry, France over a distance of 259.35 km.
+The race took place on Sunday 27 August 1989, in Chambéry, France.
+It consisted of 21 laps of a 12.5km circuit for a total distance of 259.35 km where the major difficulty was a 3rd category climb to the village of Montagnole, 3.2 km at 6.1% average slope.

 190 riders started, there were 42 classified finishers, and the winner's average speed was 38.33 km/h.

-The race was won by Greg LeMond of the United States.
+The rain-soaked race concluded with a four-way sprint won by Greg LeMond of the United States.
 By winning the race, LeMond achieved two cycling doubles: This was his second World Championship road race win, following his victory at the 1983 event.
 He was also the World Championship road race and a Grand Tour winner in the same year, after his success at the 1989 Tour de France.